 I’ll admit it: it sounds weird.
 But, I’ve always had a thing for scents.
 Colognes.
 Incense sticks.
 Play-Doh.
 So, why not a spray before bed?
 Turns out, the right aroma has been proven to create a physiological response that conjures sleep and relaxation hormones.
 Does it work for everyone?
 No, but it works for me and it might work for some.
-I’ve been spritzing my sheets for a few years now and my sleep has vastly improved.
+I’ve been using my sleep spray for a few years now and my sleep has vastly improved.
 It relaxes me and makes it easier to drift off.
 And, as sleep is based on a good routine, the scents also help me nab solid shuteye when I’m on the road.
 A few sprays on a hotel bed, often a difficult place for me to get solid sack time, helps create the environment I’m used to.
 Want to give it a try?
 Here are a few I use.
-At the very least, you’ll lay awake in a pleasant-scented bedroom.
+At the very least, your bedroom will smell nicer while you try to fall asleep.

 Who knew something from Bath and Body Works would help my sleep issues?
 This is the first spray I ever tried, and one I continue to use.
-The scent, a combination of Lavender and Vanilla, is fresh without being overpowering and is extremely relaxing without ever making your bedroom seem like the perfume section at Nordstrom’s.
+The scent, a lavender sleep spray with vanilla, is fresh without being overpowering, relaxing without ever making your bedroom smell like the perfume section at Nordstrom’s.

 Legions of fans love this chamomile, lavendar, and vetiver scent